 As a result of the 2008-2009 global economic downturn, the market value of the Foundation's investment portfolio principal had, at its lowest point in 2009, declined by approximately 20 percent from its book value of \$30.2 million.
-Improved financial market conditions later in 2009, however, enabled the market value of the portfolio to recover to over \$28 million by year end, and continuing in 2010.
+Improved financial market conditions by late 2009, however, enabled the market value of the portfolio to recover to over \$30 million by year end, continuing in 2011 until the second quarter when the portfolio value flattened and began to decline in a manner that reflected the markets included in the Foundation's balanced portfolio.